QamarAlkhatib/reading-notes/read03.md

-## based on what I've learned in today's class
+## based on what I've learned in today's class for HTML

 ## 1. Wireframe and Design:
 **Wireframes** give designers the first real chance to visualize a website hierarchy and user interface and give customers a valuable first look at how their website will be designed.
 Teams use wireframes to design a design and criticise its response to testers. **Ideas that sound great on paper do not always translate to the screen, and wireframes can be helpful in identifying these kinds of problems early in the design process.**